TryAtSoftware/CleanTests/README.md

 ```C#
 [assembly: TryAtSoftware.CleanTests.Core.Attributes.SharesUtilitiesWith("Assembly.With.Shared.CleanUtilities")]
 ```
+### Dependencies

+Every `clean utility` can depend on other `clean utiliites`.
+This relationship can be modelled throughout the `WithRequirements` attribute.

+When generating test cases, each unique instantiation procedure (i.e. the resolution of dependencies) for a given `clean utility` will be presumed as a separate member of the combinatorial set.
+For example, if the dependencies of a given utility can be resolved in **N** different ways, the generation process will use all **N** different instantiation procedures as if they were different utilities.

 ### External demands

 Every `clean utility` can define `external demands` throughout the `ExternalDemands` attribute.
-With its help for each `category` a set of demanded `characteristics` can be defined.
-These demanded characteristics will alter the way variations of `clean utilities` are generated - all external demands should be satisfied for all utilities participating in the variation.
+These demanded characteristics will alter the way combinations of `clean utilities` are generated - all external demands should be satisfied for all utilities participating in the combination.

 Example:
 ```C#